Easy, Budget Friendly DIY Faux Wainscoting Tutorial

 Applying the molding

-We used smooth finish pine boards.
-The top and bottom boarder pieces are 1×4’s and the uprights are 1×3’s.
-You can get as creative as you want with the moldings.
+The horizontal pieces are 1×4’s and the uprights, or vertical pieces are 1×3’s.
 Again, Pinterest is an amazing resource for faux wainscoting ideas.
 I wanted to keep mine simple.
-We have five doorways in a fairly small hallway area and I was afraid to overwhelm the space.
-We kept it simple which was exactly what I was going for.
+Since we have five doorways in a fairly small hallway area and I was afraid to overwhelm the space.
+Keeping it simple which was exactly what I was going for.
+We used finishing nails, a nail gun, and an air compressor to adhere the boards to the walls.
+We also applied construction adhesive to the back of the boards for extra staying power.
+Cover the nail holes with caulk.

 Spacing the uprights